superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 To avoid training-serving skew, it's essential to preprocess the ingested posts and queries in the same way.

-Using a semantic-based retrieval system lets us query our LinkedIn post collection very flexibly.
+By using a semantic-based retrieval system, we can query our LinkedIn post collection very flexibly.
 For example, we can retrieve similar posts using a variety of query types - e.g., posts, questions, sentences.

 Also, to improve the retrieval system's accuracy, we use a rerank pattern.